mrtj/aws-exams-prep/README.md

 # Materials for preparing the AWS Certified exams

-This repo contains the matterials I collected while preparing the AWS Certified exams.
+This repo contains the materials I collected while preparing the AWS Certified exams.

 ## Softwares used